Wisconsin Fly Fishing Hendrickson Mayfly Hatch

 Hare's Ear Nymph

 One of my favorite nymph patterns is the hare's ear nymph.
-It works well for a variety of mayfly nymphs, some smaller stoneflies and various caddis fly emergers.
+It works well for a variety of mayfly nymphs as well as various caddis fly emergers.
 It also works well as a diving, egg laying caddis imitiation, or a search pattern when nothing is hatching.
-Bottom line, it represents a multitude of food forms on the Northern Wisconsin freestone trout streams and is not too difficult to tie.
+Bottom line, it represents a multitude of food forms on the Northern Wisconsin freestone trout streams and is easy to tie.

 Tie the hare's ear nymph in a variety of sizes, from size #10 down to #18s or 20s.
 Use a good soft hackle feather, such as grouse or partridge and make sure the body is not too tight.
-You want some hair fibers flaring out.
+You want some hair fibers flaring out from the body to trap air bubbles.
 For a more dramtic body try using a dubbing loop.
-You can also tie it, like below, with a beadhead.

 hares ear nymph pattern